Leading Speeding Offence Lawyers Sydney

 Yes.
 You have the right to challenge any speeding fine by electing to take the matter to court and pleading ‘not guilty’.
 The prosecution must then prove the offence beyond a reasonable doubt, and our lawyers can challenge their evidence to protect your record.

-How long do i have to appeal a licence suspension?
+How long do I have to appeal a licence suspension?

 You have a strict 28-day time limit from the date the suspension notice is issued to lodge an appeal with the Local Court.
 It is vital to seek legal advice from a firm like Daoud Legal: Sydney Criminal Defence & Traffic Lawyers immediately to ensure you don’t miss this deadline.